|

 The Killer Drill:

-When I was at the University of Florida, I used to hit regularly with 2 buddies, Jim and Greg.
+When I was at the University of Florida in Gainesville, I used to hit regularly with 2 buddies, Jim and Greg.
 We would do the following drill:

-• First, make sure your hitting partner is good at feeding balls and start with a shopping cart full.
+• First, make sure your hitting partner is good at feeding balls and start with several hoppers.
 Your partner will be feeding balls, but not trying to return them.

 • Begin at the baseline.
 Your partner should start by feeding 2 balls to your backcourt, setting you up to hit 2 ground strokes.
 You should drive these balls deep, to opposite corners.
 Approach the net after hitting the 2nd ground stroke, but only if both of your shots landed in.
 If either goes long or into the net, keep hitting ground strokes until you hit 2 in a row that stay in.